stolostron/rhacm-docs/install/install_connected.md

         skipGatherLogs: true
   ```

-6. Deploy the `example-multiclusterhub-cr.yaml`. <!--????
-Is there a specific act to deploy this after changing the file? ????-->

-7. Create the `example-multiclusterhub` objects by applying the `.yaml` definitions that are contained in the `multiclusterhub` directory:
+6. Create the `example-multiclusterhub` objects by applying the `.yaml` definitions that are contained in the `multiclusterhub` directory:

   ```
   kubectl apply -k multiclusterhub/
   ```

-8. You can access your instance from following URL: https://multicloud-console.apps.${HOST_URL} <!--???? -->
+7. You can access your instance from following URL: https://multicloud-console.apps.${HOST_URL} <!--???? -->